DrakerAnderson/Crowdfunding_ETL/README.md

 <img width="545" alt="Screenshot 2024-08-20 at 2 18 22 PM" src="https://github.com/user-attachments/assets/60e21d8c-7a52-410c-9e5c-5e505cb5e867">

-## End Of Project Refelction questions about ETL:
+## End Of Project Refelction Questions About ETL:

 1. What are the challenges associated with ETL?